-Did you know that the best way to save yourself some money, when you have a septic tank, is to clean/maintain it?
-Plus, it can prevent sewage nightmares by learning how to properly clean and maintain your septic system.
+Did you know that the best way to save yourself some money when you have a septic tank, is to clean and maintain it regularly?
+Plus, it can prevent a sewage nightmare by learning how to properly clean and maintain your septic system.
 The best part is that septic tank care is easier than you may think.

-I LOVE the quiet away from the hustle and bustle of city life, but I have found that the only down-side to country living is having to do things a little differently.
+I LOVE the quiet away from the hustle and bustle of city life, but I have found that the only down-side to country living is having to do things a little differently than most.

 How Does A Septic Tank Work?

 The basic/short answer to that question is that a septic tank is where all of the waste from your toilets and drains goes when sewer lines are not installed in a particular place.

 When the waste hits the septic tank, naturally occurring bacteria breaks down that waste and then it basically becomes a sludgy liquid and is drained out into the surrounding land underground.

 Obviously there are more complex answers, but I just wanted you to have a basic understanding of what it is and why things work the way that they do.